Aliases for KCNE2 Gene

 GeneCards Summary for KCNE2 Gene

 KCNE2 (Potassium Channel, Voltage Gated Subfamily E Regulatory Beta Subunit 2) is a Protein Coding gene.
-Diseases associated with KCNE2 include atrial fibrillation, familial, 4 and long qt syndrome 6.
+Diseases associated with KCNE2 include long qt syndrome 6 and atrial fibrillation, familial, 4.
 Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Salivary secretion.
 GO annotations related to this gene include ion channel binding and potassium channel regulator activity.

 UniProtKB/Swiss-Prot for KCNE2 Gene